Sumner-lab/NCBI_Genome_GFF_upload/README.md

 Uploading the genome (in fasta) and annotation in GFF (or GTF).

 **Prerequisites:**
-1.
+1. Cisco, make sure you have access to the RDS, if this is where the raw data are stored.

 Steps.

 1a.
 Create a Bioproject for your Genome and annotation: https://submit.ncbi.nlm.nih.gov/subs/bioproject/
+- Make sure to say publish at latest year possible.
+You need to click on year and choose 2026 or beyond, further possible.
+- For these steps, you need to have information about the species, isolate and grant info.

+1b.
+Then create a Biosample for the genome indivudal or pool that constituted the materiel the genome was made with. https://submit.ncbi.nlm.nih.gov/subs/biosample

-1. Download `table2asn` executable from NCBI : https://ftp.ncbi.nlm.nih.gov/asn1-converters/by_program/table2asn.
+1c.
+Download `table2asn` executable from NCBI : https://ftp.ncbi.nlm.nih.gov/asn1-converters/by_program/table2asn.
 For me this didn't work with the mac one, so I used the linux one and did it through myriad.
 Which includes:

-2. Filling in the submission form: https://submit.ncbi.nlm.nih.gov/genbank/template/submission/
+2. Filling in the NCBI Genbank submission form: https://submit.ncbi.nlm.nih.gov/genbank/template/submission/

 3. Getting your genome fasta file in the correct format: https://www.ncbi.nlm.nih.gov/genbank/table2asn/#fsa